ubuntu-robotics/ros-snaps-examples/orchestration_humble_core22/README.md

 ## Install the snap
 Make sure [`snapd`](https://snapcraft.io/docs/installing-snapd) and [`snapcraft`](https://snapcraft.io/snapcraft) are both installed on your computer.

-Then at the root of this repository run:
+Then at the root of this file:

 `SNAPCRAFT_ENABLE_EXPERIMENTAL_EXTENSIONS=1 snapcraft`